Flameborn/InSpire/README.md

 ### This is nice and all, but wouldn't this be better in the actual game?

 Most definitely.
-Unfortunately, Mega Crit, despite multiple attempts from multiple people to reach out, including the author of this mod, remained consistently silent, even when offered to implement the a11y features.
+Unfortunately, Mega Crit believes that adding accessibility features on top of the game is better to do in a mod.

-If you would like to help, feel free to contact them (nicely), and point them in the direction of this mod.
-Implementing accessibility in the game is the best way of ensuring that anyone can enjoy the game without barriers, since:
+I believe that implementing accessibility in the game is the best way of ensuring that anyone can enjoy the game without barriers, since:

-* Accessibility features that this mod provides would be available out of the box, without having to install additional mods.
+* Accessibility features that this mod provides would be available out of the box, without having to install, or rely on, additional mods.
+In addition, accessibility features would be likely available on platforms where modding is currently not possible, such as on iOS.
 * Game updates would not break accessibility.
 STS updates are known to be released quite often.
 Even though the authors of this mod did everything possible to minimise chances, but changes to the core game could potentially render parts of, or the complete InSpire (or the required mod packages) unusable until a new, fixed version is posted.

-### Why Windows only?
+### Why Windows and Mac only?

-Due to Apple's app notarization requirements, the upcoming 2.1 version of STS will not support mods.
-This means that I won't be able to support MacOS.

 Linux at the moment is not my operating system of choice for daily use, hence the mod does not support it.
 Having said that, it should be possible to make things work via Speech Dispatcher.
 Contributions to support this are welcome.

+### Why are you using the 'say' utility?
+Isn't that a bit inefficient when NSSpeechSynthesizer is available?

+Yes, and no. Java currently cannot use objective C classes directly.
+Although bridges exist, they rely on an external dynamic library (dylib), which would need signing and notarization in order to run.

+Since Apple's developer license is not free, and it is an annual price, covering this cost would require continuous funding.
+Asking Mac users of InSpire for continuous payment while access is theoretically provided for free on other platforms would be unfair.
+Using *say* is currently the best option.

+### How is InSpire different when compared to TextTheSpire?

+It is important to note that InSpire was not born to replace TextTheSpire.

+InSpire is meant to provide an alternative, perhaps a bit more mainstream, way to access the game, which does not rely on text commands.
+If you don't like this, or you would like to play Slay the Spire in the style of a text game instead, TextTheSpire is for you!

 ## Special Thanks